 The safety of our staff, volunteers and visitors is our priority.
 To ensure that social distancing is maintained we have set up new one-way routes round the property.
 Look out for the signs that will explain any changes to how you can access different parts of the site.

 In line with government guidance, you're required to wear a face covering in most enclosed spaces from Monday 14 September.
 Please bring one with you.

 To help keep everyone safe, please follow social distancing and government guidance when you visit.
 If you’re showing any of the symptoms of coronavirus, or if you've been in contact with anyone who has the virus in the last 14 days, please don’t visit.

-The garden, car park and toilets are open and our Courtyard Cafe and Garden Coffee Shop are serving takeaway hot and cold drinks, ice-creams and light bites.
-Both outlets are participating in the Eat Out to Help Out scheme (Monday to Wednesday) but please note, we are only able to accept card payments at present.
+- The Courtyard Cafe is open daily (10am-4pm) serving hot and cold drinks, cakes and light bites.
+Seating is limited but takeaway options are available.
+Please note, we are only able to accept card payments at present.

 The garden is looking lovely, but it won’t be quite as you’re used to seeing it.
 We’ve had almost no gardeners at the property for many weeks, whilst everyone stayed home and stayed safe.